Show Table of Contents

 13.11.
 Changing Behavior when Pressing the Power Button in Graphical Target Mode

-When the machine is booted to a graphical login screen or user session, hitting the power button makes the machine suspend by default, in Red Hat Enterprise Linux 7.
+When the machine is booted to a graphical login screen or user session, hitting the power button makes the machine suspend by default.
 This happens both in cases when the user presses the power button physically or when pressing a virtual power button from a remote console.
-To achieve a different behavior when pressing the power button, set the functions of particular buttons with dconf.
+To achieve a different behavior when pressing the power button, set the function of this button with dconf.

 - Create a